Man of the West: Themes

 Canadian film critic Robin Wood noted that Man of the West is director Anthony Mann's version of William Shakespeare's play King Lear, whose elements appeared in The Furies with Walter Huston, The Naked Spur and The Man From Laramie, with its sense of emotional whirlwind, and an older order crumbling.
 Man of the West, like most Mann films, is a tale of redemption.
 We are asked to consider the essential monstrousness of the hero, and whether redemption is a tenable idea.
 The noble frontiersman is made the Other, and one not very deserving of sympathy, a savage whose past ghoulishness seems unimaginable.
-Wood also noted that the film looks down the road to the contemporary horror film: The Texas Chainsaw Massacre (Tobe Hooper, 1974) and The Hills Have Eyes (Wes Craven, 1977), with their savage clans and desiccated American wasteland.
+Wood also noted that the film looks down the road to the contemporary horror film: The Texas Chain Saw Massacre (Tobe Hooper, 1974) and The Hills Have Eyes (Wes Craven, 1977), with their savage clans and desiccated American wasteland.

 Reception

-When first released, the film was largely ignored by American critics, though renowned French critic Jean-Luc Godard regarded it as the best film released that year.
+When first released, the film was largely ignored by American critics, though renowned French critic Jean-Luc Godard regarded it as the best film released that year, writing that "each shot of Man of the West gives one the impression that Anthony Mann is reinventing the western, exactly as Matisse's portraits reinvent the features of Piero della Francesca...In other words, he both shows and demonstrates, innovates and copies, criticizes and creates."
 Howard Thompson, in The New York Times, gave it one of the few raves in the mainstream press.
+Variety's Powe called it "uneven but often powerful".

 In the decades since the film's release, it has garnered a cult following as well as considerably greater acclaim.
 Some, such as The Guardians Derek Malcolm consider the film Mann's best and a landmark in the western genre's canon.
 Malcolm included the film in his 2000 list The Century of Film.
 Critic and film historian Philip French cites Man of the West as Anthony Mann's masterpiece, containing Gary Cooper's greatest performance.
-Man of the West maintains a 94% approval rating on the Rotten Tomatoes film website, based on reviews from 17 critics.
+Jonathan Rosenbaum of The Chicago Reader also hailed it as a "masterpiece," comparing it to "the grimness of Greek tragedy, its mountains and rock formations often suggesting the silent witness of an ancient amphitheater...the penultimate shoot-out in the ghost town is an appropriately eerie split-level confrontation between two wounded, supine men–one stretched out on a porch at screen left, the other stretched out underneath the porch at screen right, as if he were already buried.
+It's a key example of the way that landscape and architecture, people and settings, painting and drama, image and idea, classicism and modernism all merge on Mann's monumental canvases."Man of the West maintains a 94% approval rating on the Rotten Tomatoes film website, based on reviews from 17 critics.